ccameron-chromium/canvas-color-space/CanvasColorSpaceProposal.md

 <pre>
 partial interface ImageData {
   constructor(unsigned long sw, unsigned long sh, optional ImageDataSettings);
-  constructor(ImageDataArray data, unsigned long sw, unsigned long sh, optional ImageDataSettings);
+  constructor(Uint8ClampedArray data, unsigned long sw, unsigned long sh, optional ImageDataSettings);
-  readonly ImageDataSettings getImageDataSettings();
-  readonly attribute ImageDataArray data;
+  readonly attribute PredefinedColorSpace colorSpace;
 };
 </pre>

-The changes to this interface are:
-* The constructors now take an optional `ImageDataSettings` dictionary.
+The changes to this interface are that the constructors now take an optional `ImageDataSettings` dictionary.
-* The ImageDataSettings attribute may be queried using `getImageDataSettings`.
+If this dictionary is specified and has a `colorSpace` entry, then the resulting `ImageData` will be created with the specified color space.
+If no dictionary is specified, or the specified dictionary does not specify a `colorSpace` entry, then the resulting `ImageData` will be created as ``"srgb"``.

 When an ``ImageData`` is used in a canvas (e.g, in ``putImageData``), the data is converted from the ``ImageData``'s color space to the color space of the canvas.